wada314/puroro/readme.md

     - Other implementations
         - SliceRef -- A viewer over a `&[u8]` slice
         - Append -- A thin wrapper over other impls, just overriding few fields using `with_myfield()` method
+    - Naming of the other implementations.
+Consider using a type generator class
     - RPCs / services

 ## subcrates